At century mark, Tulsa Race Massacre’s wounds still unhealed | WTOP

 TULSA, Okla.
 (AP) — The Black Wall Street Market is nowhere near Black Wall Street.

-The original Black Wall Street vaporized 100 years ago, when a murderous white mob laid waste to what was the nation’s most prosperous Black-owned business district and residential neighborhood.
+The original Black Wall Street vaporized a hundred years ago, when a murderous white mob laid waste to what was the nation’s most prosperous Black-owned business district and residential neighborhood.
+When Billie Parker set out to memorialize the name with her new development, she built it far from Tulsa’s historic Greenwood neighborhood.

-Billie Parker followed the trail of the city’s Black population — roughly 10,000 Black Tulsans in 1921.
-Displaced by the massacre, they would be pushed farther and farther north into what is unambiguously an underdeveloped and underserved section of the city today.
+She followed the trail of the city’s Black population.
+There were roughly 10,000 Black Tulsans in 1921; displaced by the massacre, they would be pushed farther and farther north into what is unambiguously an underdeveloped and underserved section of the city today.

-Parker started her own Black Wall Street Market in a ramshackle outpost on a 3-acre lot abutting a two-lane road, a far cry from the booming city within a city that was Greenwood, with its Black grocers, shopkeepers, doctors, lawyers, newspaper publishers and other businessmen and women.
+Parker’s Black Wall Street Market is a ramshackle outpost on a 3-acre lot abutting a two-lane road, a far cry from the booming city within a city that was Greenwood, with its Black grocers, shopkeepers, doctors, lawyers, newspaper publishers and other businessmen and women.

+But Parker thought it was important to lay claim to the name and its legacy.

-“I say it’s time for us to put Black Wall Street out there,” Parker said.
+“We were taught not to even think about that,” Parker, who is in her 50s, said on a recent Saturday morning after opening up the market’s gift shop.
+“We had to hush up.
+So, I say it’s time for us to put Black Wall Street out there.”

 The 6 miles between the old and new incarnations of Black Wall Street belie the dire connection that links them: Racial and socioeconomic inequality on Tulsa’s north side has its roots in the 100-year-old atrocity of the Tulsa Race Massacre.